 Mechanism of Action: HIV-1 entry inhibitor.
 Vicriviroc is a reversible, small-molecule CCR5 co-receptor antagonist that prevents viral entry by binding to a domain of CCR5 and subsequently inhibiting the interaction between HIV-1 gp120 and CCR5.6-8

-: 28 hours (vicriviroc 50 mg twice daily in HIV-infected individuals).6
+Half-life (T½): 28 hours (oral vicriviroc 50 mg twice daily in HIV-infected individuals).6

 Metabolism/Elimination: Vicriviroc is primarily metabolized by cytochrome P450 (CYP) 3A4 and, to a lesser extent, by CYP3A5 and CYP2C9.6 When healthy participants received a single 14C-radiolabeled dose of vicriviroc, approximately 47% was excreted in urine and 45% was excreted in feces.9

-Resistance: Isolates from treatment-experienced participants experiencing virologic failure in two Phase III trials were analyzed.
+Resistance: Isolates from treatment-experienced participants experiencing virologic failure in two Phase III trials of oral vicriviroc were analyzed.
 Analysis included only those participants with R5-tropic virus detected at baseline.
 Seventy-one out of 486 vicriviroc-treated participants met the protocol-defined virologic failure criteria after 48 weeks of treatment.
 Of those virologic failures, 10% were determined to have dual-mixed/X4 virus at the time of failure.
 Resistance to vicriviroc was identified in 1% of treated participants (4 out of 486).
 Clonal analysis identified 2 to 5 amino acid substitutions in the V3 loop associated with vicriviroc resistance; changes outside the V3 loop were also seen in resistant clones; however, no consistent pattern was observed.10

 In vitro studies have described reduced susceptibility to vicriviroc that is associated with changes in the HIV-1 gp120 V4 loop and the gp41 fusion peptide.11,12

 Dosing in Clinical Trials

-: P04875; NCT0055101813
+: P04875; NCT0055101815

 : Safety and efficacy study comparing vicriviroc to emtricitabine/tenofovir DF (Truvada)